North Korea to offer flight tours over capital in Soviet-era helicopter

-SEOUL (Reuters) - North Korea will offer helicopter sightseeing tours of its capital, Pyongyang, starting from this month, tourist agencies specializing in trips to the isolated country told Reuters on Thursday.
+SEOUL, Nov 5 (Reuters) - North Korea will offer helicopter sightseeing tours of its capital, Pyongyang, starting from this month, tourist agencies specialising in trips to the isolated country told Reuters on Thursday.

 North Korea does not publish tourist numbers but an estimated 6,000 Westerners visit the country each year, according to tour companies.
-The vast majority of tourists are from neighboring China.
+The vast majority of tourists are from neighbouring China.

 “We’ll swoop around the 105-story Ryugyong Hotel, do a low fly-by of the Taedong River past the Juche tower, and get a great glimpse of May Day stadium - the world’s largest stadium,” Rowan Beard of China-based Young Pioneer Tours, which was offered the tours by state airline Air Koryo, told Reuters.